How Does Telehealth Influence Cancer Rehabilitation Interventions on Disability?

 Cancer treatment-related side effects can negatively impact a person’s physical and emotional health, which can make it difficult to complete tasks of daily living.
 Fatigue, nausea, physical weakness, and a compromised immune system can be a barrier for a survivor of cancer to seeing a rehabilitation and/or exercise professional in person for support with improving their physical and emotional health.
 The advent of telehealth may help overcome cancer treatment-related barriers to engaging in these services by bringing rehabilitation and exercise interventions to the patients in their home but how beneficial are the results when it comes to cancer-related disability?

-Over the course of three years, Dr. Marshall, and the team from the Research & Outcomes Task force of the ACRM Cancer Rehab Network Group reviewed dozens of published articles that revolved around using telehealth for cancer rehabilitation and intervention.
+Over the course of three years, Dr. Marshall, and the team from the Research & Outcomes Task force of the ACRM Cancer Rehab Network Group reviewed dozens of published articles that revolved around using digital health technology to delivery rehabilitation and exercise interventions.
 The team set out to understand how telehealth-based cancer rehabilitation interventions were being characterized and the effectiveness of telehealth interventions for reducing disability.

 According to their study, nearly 55% of adult cancer survivors report restrictions in their ability to perform instrumental activities of daily living, and 37% report restrictions in their ability to perform basic activities of daily living.

 Survivors of cancer also expressed significant challenges in returning to employment due to functional limitations.
 Early forms of telehealth involved limited technology.
-Telehealth became immensely popular throughout the pandemic, but it’s critical to note that the literature referenced in the ACRM team’s research was published between 1994 and 2020.
+Telehealth became immensely popular throughout the pandemic, but it’s critical to note that the literature referenced in the ACRM team’s research was published between 1994 and 2020 – which was before the COVID-19 pandemic and the accelerated advancement in digital health technology and use.

 “We were a little ahead of our time because we started this project before the pandemic, but the pandemic popularized telehealth because, for a while, it was the only way a patient could engage with their provider,” explains Dr. Marshall.
 “Most of the articles we reviewed and included in this study were published pre-pandemic, so the telehealth interventions were simplistic, meaning most telehealth interactions were through phone calls or texts.
 The COVID-19 pandemic accelerated the advancement of telerehab modalities.
 Today, we see telerehab delivered through more advanced and sophisticated ways such as smartphone apps that use video monitoring to provide immediate feedback on the ‘correctness’ and completeness of the exercise performed.
 We did not see these types of telerehab in the studies we reviewed.”